alvivar/jam/README.md

 Experimental because it's not Object Oriented, or ECS, it's probably an anti pattern and that scares some people.

 But it's super practical and fun.
-Leave alone.
+Leave me alone.

 There is an example [here](https://github.com/alvivar/lions).

-    jam 0.1.0
+    jam
     Check out github.com/alvivar/jam for more info!

     USAGE: